 Children with asthma may experience wheezing, coughing, tightness in the chest, and trouble breathing.
 Many things can bring on an asthma attack, including:

-But with the right treatment, you and your child can keep symptoms under control and prevent damage to growing lungs.
+With the right treatment, you and your child can keep symptoms under control and prevent damage to growing lungs.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Illinois, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 © Copyright 2023 Health Care Service Corporation.
 All Rights Reserved.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Illinois.